Spannakin/Nature-Quiz/README.md

 ### Site Owner Goals
 * A small easy to use quiz that will test users knowledge of science and nature.
-* To be enganging to users and will encourage them to come back again to see if they have improved.
+* To be engaging to users and will encourage them to come back again to see if they have improved.
 * The site is easy to navigate and simple to use.
 * The site is aesthetically pleasing.

 [Back to Top](#table-of-contents)

 ### User Goals
-* To have a fun expreience learning new facts.
+* To have a fun experience learning new facts.
 * To test their knowledge of science and nature.

 ### User Stories

 * As a user, I want to be able to easily navigate the site.
-* As a user, I want ro be able to see my score.
+* As a user, I want to be able to see my score.
 * As a user I expect the different game pages to have a cohesive design and layout.